hygraph/gatsby-source-graphcms/gatsby-source-graphcms/README.md

 > Requires [`gatsby-plugin-image`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image) as a project dependency.

-This source plugin supports `gatsby-plugin-image` for responsive, high performance GraphCMS images direct from our CDN.
+This source plugin supports `gatsby-plugin-image` for responsive, high performance Hygraph images direct from our CDN.

 Use the `gatsbyImageData` resolver on your `GraphCMS_Asset` nodes.